-MAT 211 Analytic Geometry and Calculus I
+MAT 211 Calculus I

 A study of functions, limits and continuity, differentiation of algebraic and trigonometric functions, applications of differentiation, antiderivatives, the definite integral, and the fundamental theorem of calculus.
 Prerequisite: MAT 121 (with a grade of C- or higher) or placement.
-Offered spring semester.
+Offered fall semester.
 Meets General Education Distribution Area Requirement II.A.

-MAT 221 Analytic Geometry and Calculus II
+MAT 221 Calculus II